Unboxed-Software/solana-course/content/token22-on-chain.md

 ## How to determine which program owns a particular token

 There may be times where you might want to know what type of token/mint account has been passed into your program.
 In anchor, if you'd like to enforce that only accounts of a specific token program are passed in you can do so via account constraints.
 The `token_program` anchor SPL constraint can be used for this.

-TODO: how to check which program an account belongs to in instruction logic.
-If spl-token do x, if token22 do y.

 ```rust
 use spl_token::ID;